cni-iisc/cni-website/_workshops/2024/ebpf.md

 <br>

 #### In-person participation
 **We've sent confirmation email to those who have registered for in-person participation until March 13 (5pm).
-If you have registered before the indicate time and not received a confirmation email (please check your spam folder too), please email outreach.cni@iisc.ac.in**
+If you have registered before the above mentioned cut-off time and not received a confirmation email (please check your spam folder too), please email outreach.cni@iisc.ac.in**

 _The slots for in-person participation are full.
 You can still register for online participation.